AjitMS/Spring-Authorization/README.md

 # springboot-jwt
-## An Example Spring Boot Application for Securing a REST API with JSON Web Token (JWT)
+## Spring Boot Application for Securing a REST API with JSON Web Token (JWT)

-This application can be used as a seed to quick start your spring boot REST API project with a fully functional security module.
+This application is based on spring boot REST API project with a fully functional security module.

 ## Main building blocks
  * Spring Boot 1.5.3.RELEASE go to http://docs.spring.io/spring-boot/docs/1.5.3.RELEASE/reference/htmlsingle/ to learn more about spring boot